fpjspro/fingerprintjs.com/content/index/cryptocurrency.md

 hero:
   title: Stop cryptocurrency fraud in its tracks
   description: Crypto exchanges are highly appealing fraud targets.
 With our 99.5%
-    accurate browser fingerprinting API, identify fraudsters aiming to steal account credentials and transfer coins into their own wallets.
+    accurate browser fingerprinting API, it's easy to identify fraudsters aiming to steal account credentials and transfer coins into their own wallets.
   ctaText: Start Free Trial
   ctaHref: https://dashboard.fingerprintjs.com/signup
 cardSection: